 Chief Inspector Chen Cao of the Shanghai Police Department is in an unusual situation—a poet by training and inclination, he was assigned by the party to the Police Department after he graduated college, where he has continued to shine.

-Now he’s a rising cadre in the party, in line to take over the top politic position in the police department, while being one of most respected policeman in the department.
+Now he’s a rising cadre in the party, in line to take over the top political position in the police department, while being one of the most respected policemen in the department.
 Which is why he’s brought in by the Party to sign off on the investigation into the death of Zhou Keng.

 Now Chen will have to decide what to do – investigate the death as a possible homicide and risk angering unseen powerful people, or seek the justice that his position requires him to strive for.

 One of Publishers Weekly‘s Best Mystery/Thriller Books of 2013

 CinaOggi.it and China-underground.com are two websites focused on China and Chinese culture.
 The site includes thousands of articles on this country structured in categories: news, trends, economy, history, art, guides, literature , pictures gallery, videos and Chinese cinema.